What is ExpressRoute?

 No. From a routing perspective, all virtual networks linked to the same ExpressRoute circuit are part of the same routing domain and are not isolated from each other.
 If you need route isolation, you need to create a separate ExpressRoute circuit.

 Can I have one virtual network connected to more than one ExpressRoute circuit?

-Can I access the internet from my virtual networks connected to ExpressRoute circuits?
+Can I access the Internet from my virtual networks connected to ExpressRoute circuits?

-Can I block internet connectivity to virtual networks connected to ExpressRoute circuits?
+Can I block Internet connectivity to virtual networks connected to ExpressRoute circuits?

 Can virtual networks linked to the same ExpressRoute circuit talk to each other?

 Yes.
 Virtual machines deployed in virtual networks connected to the same ExpressRoute circuit can communicate with each other.
 We recommend setting up virtual network peering to facilitate this communication.

 Yes.
 ExpressRoute can coexist with site-to-site VPNs.
 See Configure ExpressRoute and site-to-site coexisting connections.

 Are there limits on the number of routes I can advertise?

 Yes.
 We accept up to 4000 route prefixes for private peering and 200 for Microsoft peering.
 You can increase this to 10,000 routes for private peering if you enable the ExpressRoute premium feature.